HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-load-balancer.md

 Once the workstations have been added to be managed by CAM and assigned to Active Directory users, a user can connect through the PCoIP client using the public IP of the Cloud Access Connector.

 1. Open the Teradici PCoIP Client and click on 'NEW CONNECTION'.
-2. Enter the public IP address of the Cloud Access Connector (CAC) virtual machine and enter a name for this connection.
+2. Enter the public IP address of one of the Cloud Access Connector (CAC) virtual machine and enter a name for this connection.
 3. Input the credentials from the account that was assigned under 'User Entitlements for Workstations' in CAM.
 4. Click on a machine to start a PCoIP session.
-5. To connect to different workstations repeat steps 1-4.
+5. To connect to different workstations, close the PCoIP client and repeat steps 1-4.

 ### Changing the deployment
 Terraform is a declarative language to describe the desired state of resources.
 A user can modify terraform.tfvars and run ```terraform apply``` again.
 Terraform will try to only apply the changes needed to acheive the new state.